Gardening Answers Knowledgebase

 Perhaps the reason that seeds and plants are not readily available is that dodder causes great damage to the plants it parasitizes.
 The U.S. Department of Agriculture's plant protection and quarantine office states that "products, including foods, containing whole dodder seeds (Cuscuta spp.) are prohibited entry into the United States.
 APHIS regulates whole dodder seeds, both as a parasitic plant pest under Title 7 Code of Federal Regulations (CFR), Part 330 and as a Federal noxious weed under Title 7 CFR, Part 360."

 Here is additional information from University of California, Davis's Integrated Pest Management website.
-Dodder is sometimes referred to as the "Vampire Plant," as this University of Florida Extension document explains.
+Dodder is sometimes referred to as the "Vampire Plant," as this University of Florida Extension page explains.
 Although your project, safe within the confines of a lab or classroom, might pose no threat, it is not legal to sell Cuscuta seeds or plants in the U.S.

 Link to this record only (permalink)